mbastard/TargetingCustomers_DAIB/README.md

 * "eda" contains notebooks for the Exploratory Data Analysis phase
 * "utils" contains diverse libraries (e.g. utils_main for reading and preprocessing the json files)

+Files:
+* "notes.md" contains all the findings that we will be discussed during our weekly meetings

 ## Data

 The data for this project is available on Moodle under the group work project description folder.
 The data comprises